AdobeDocs/commerce-webapi/src/pages/rest/asynchronous-web-endpoints.md

 ## Response

-Magento generates a `bulk_uuid` for each asynchronous request.
+Commerce generates a `bulk_uuid` for each asynchronous request.
 Use the `bulk_uuid` to determine the [operation status](/rest/operation-status-endpoints/) of your request.

 ```json
 {